toomanysecrets/makethemailgreatagain/README.md

 $ mkdir -p ~/.mutt/certificates

-Change the default "user@domain.com" and "mypasswd" with your real settings in the file muttrc, move it to your $HOME directory, rename it to .muttrc and start the Mutt client.
+Change the default "user@domain.com" and "mypasswd" with your real settings in the file muttrc, move it to your $HOME directory, rename it from dot.muttrc to .muttrc and start the Mutt client.

 Make the Mail Great Again!!!